Kenkibet/Delani-studio/README.md

 * [jQuery](https://github.com/topics/javascript)
 * markdown

-## Known Bugs
-* mail chimp API does not function properly.

 ## Contact Information

-If you have any question or contributions, please email me at [kenkibet@gmail.com]
+If you have any question or contributions, please email me at [kenkibet@student.Moringaschool.com]

 ## License
 * *MIT License:*